 - Mozilla Developer Network: Using CSS Gradients

-Final Project: Start working on final project.
+Final Project: Start working on final project, if you plan to do one.
 Content is up to you, but all copyright must reside with you (a small percentage can be open source).
 I want to see a usable, extensible, and elegant site whose purpose is obvious to the viewer.

 - Domains & Hosting